Mount Wachusett, Princeton MA

 • 4-star hikes

-• 1.3 to 3.9 mile options
+• 1 to 4 mile options

-• Medium difficulty | Gain 600 to 1080 feet
+• Moderate | Gain 600 to 1,080 feet

-• Princeton MA | Central Massachusetts
+• Princeton, MA | Central Region

-The robust fire tower atop Mount Wachusett.
+The robust fire tower installed on top of Mount Wachusett.

 Popular throughout the year, Mount Wachusett is one of the commonwealth's most visited natural attractions, and at just over two thousand feet in elevation it is also the state's highest peak east of the Connecticut River.
 The ski slopes on the mountain's northern flanks are busy in winter months, while the rest of the year people are attracted to the Wachusett Mountain State Reservation for hiking and bird-watching.

 We have explored most of the ways to hike to the summit of Mount Wachusett and present them here for your choosing.
 By far the busiest trail is Pine Hill, which begins at the busy visitor center and takes you up its stone steps to the summit in just 0.6 miles.
 The visitor center is also the only paid parking lot on the mountain whereas all other trailheads are free.
-Note that the MA government is charging vehicles with out-of-state licence plates a quadruple parking fee - shame on them.
+Note that the Massachusetts government is charging vehicles with out-of-state license plates a quadruple parking fee - shame on them.

 The visitor center is also the start of the mountain road to the summit, which is topped with a parking lot as well as a large fire tower.
 It's good to see mountain summits that are accessible to all, but if you're looking to hike a mountain that leads you to a more pristine and tranquil summit then you may prefer to check out Mount Watatic instead.

+The trails we list in this review are all rated 4-stars and will provide you with a great Mount Wachusett experience.
+Before we get into more detailed descriptions of each of the trails, here's a comparison to help you determine what works best for you.
 All trails we've charted on this mountain are classified as of moderate difficulty, mainly due to the partly rocky terrain and elevation gain.
 Pine Hill is the easiest of the trails, having being built out as a series of rocky steps for most of the route.
 We saw many children enjoying this route, though some of the steps are a little on the larger side.

 Hiking the steps on the well-built Pine Hill trail.